 I remember my very first trip to Pulau Ubin because it was on New Years Eve 2017.
 It was a rainy day and we were newbies to Singapore.
 Our friends invited us for a day of cycling, we were a bit daunted as we had no idea what to expect.
 We stocked up on bug spray, put on our trainers and met at Changi Point Ferry Terminal.
 Now since then we’ve been a fair few times and it’s become a favourite day out.

 So I wanted share some of our highlights, and some we’ve yet to explore too.
 But this little island really does have a lot to offer.
-If you’ve got a few days in Singapore I’d recommend fitting it in and getting away from the tourist crowds.
+If you’ve got a few days in Singapore I’d recommend fitting it in and getting away from the tourist crowds and only a short 15 minutes on a boat ride from mainland Singapore.

 When you arrive and walk down the boardwalk one of the first things you’ll spot is a little street packed with bike rental shops.
 Don’t expect anything fancy on this little island but bike rental will only be $7-10 SGD per person.
 Riding around the island is the best way to see it, in my opinion.
 You’ll be pleasantly surprise to find wide tarmac roads to ride on with only small gradual climbs through the jungle.